 Circle of 6 and Guardian Apps

-With the Guardian app you send a message that goes to the University Police department to say you’re traveling on campus and when you arrive.
-Students who are not part of Campus Connect and wish to take advantage of this service or for further information about this application.
+With the RAVE Guardian App you send a message that goes to the University Police department to say you’re traveling on campus and when you arrive.

 Cycle Breakers is a peer-supported discussion group that meets weekly to talk about fostering healthy relationships.